haxiomic/dts2hx/README.md

 - Generating externs with `@:jsRequire()` or `@:native()`

     TypeScript type definitions specify whether or not the symbols are accessible globally (`@:native()`) or via module resolution (`@:jsRequire()`).
 Many type definitions [include both globally available and modular symbols](https://github.com/haxiomic/dts2hx/blob/master/examples/pixi.js/Main.hx#L2).
-If a library has global symbols, they will be emitted in a package called `global`, all types in this package use `@:native()` metadata, whereas types elsewhere will use `@:jsRequire()`.
+If a library has global symbols, they will be emitted in a package called `global`. all types in the `global` package use `@:native()` metadata, whereas types elsewhere will use `@:jsRequire()`.

     If your types only use `@:jsRequire` and you want to run in a browser (like the [three.js type definitions](https://github.com/haxiomic/dts2hx/tree/alpha-0.9.0/examples/three)), then you can use a bundler.
-I recommend [esbuild](https://github.com/evanw/esbuild) over webpack and others because it has by far the best performance (~100 milliseconds bundling time)
+I recommend [esbuild](https://github.com/evanw/esbuild) over webpack and others because it has by far the best performance (~100 milliseconds bundling time).
+[Here's an example for three.js](https://github.com/haxiomic/dts2hx/blob/cb48748bbc8cc8f34a6768cee41acf13612a70a6/examples/three/build.hxml#L10)

 - Should I publish generated types to haxelib?